binipringle/evidence/_texts/1-condensedoutline.md

 **Rule 404(a)(1)** prohibits evidence of a person’s character or character trait to prove that on a particular occasion the person acted in accordance with that character or trait.
 This is because character evidence is not particularly probative given that people do not always act according to "character," and propensity-based decisions would be unfairly prejudicial jury misuse.

-**Rule 608** provides an exception to this rule by allowing a witness’s character for untruthfulness to come in for impeachment purposes by allowing **testimony about reputation and opinion** and, on cross-examination, **questions about specific prior conduct** to rebut opinion or reputation evidence based on good faith belief. **Extrinsic evidence** is **not admissible** to prove **specific instances of a witness’s conduct** to show character for truthfulness (except criminal convictions under Rule 609).
+**Rule 608** provides an exception to this rule by allowing a witness’s character for untruthfulness to come in for impeachment purposes by allowing **testimony about reputation and opinion** and, **on cross-examination**, **questions about specific prior conduct** to rebut opinion or reputation evidence based on good faith belief. **Extrinsic evidence** is **not admissible** to prove **specific instances of a witness’s conduct** to show character for truthfulness (except criminal convictions under Rule 609).
 Rule 608 is based on the idea that evidence of character for truthfulness has some relevance because it helps the jury determine witness credibility. [^15] [^16] [^17]

 [Return to top](https://binipringle.github.io/evidence/texts/1-condensedoutline/)